-When it comes to investing in property, or buying your home, it is always wise to take the land value into consideration when assessing a site to purchase.
+When it comes to investing in property or buying your home, it is always wise to take the land value into consideration when assessing a site to purchase.

 This means 76.6% of the purchase price is attributable to the land value.

 Property investors often target a higher land value as a percentage of the purchase price.
-The reason this is so important when investing is because the land appreciates over time and the house depreciates over time.
+The reason this is so important when investing is that the land appreciates over time and the house depreciates over time.

-Sometimes, you may find a much lower land to asset ratio, even when close to the CBD.
+Sometimes, you may find a much lower land-to-asset ratio, even when close to the CBD.
 This often occurs when the value of the house is much higher.
-For example the house might be a brand new build or the house might be freshly renovated.
-Obviously when a property is newly completed, the finishes have not depreciated in value, which is often why some properties have very low land to asset ratios.
+For example, the house might be a brand new build or the house might be freshly renovated.
+Obviously, when a property is newly completed, the finishes have not depreciated in value, which is often why some properties have very low land-to-asset ratios.

 Now that you understand more about unimproved land values, you can use this tool to help you find where the value lies in each property that you look into.
-Whether you are purchasing your own home or for and investment property, Streamline Property Buyers are able to assist you in your property purchases.
-Please check out our blog for further educational content or subscribe to our podcast HERE where we share a lot of valuable content each week.